Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Limitations of retrieval-based detection and ideas for scaling it further

 \item \textbf{False positives due to training data memorization}.
 Language models have been shown to memorize sequences verbatim from their training data~\citep{carlini2021}, such as the Gettysburg Address~\citep{radford2019language}.
 Despite being originally written by humans, these sequences will be classified as model-generated by our detector.
 To tackle this issue, we suggest API providers additionally perform retrieval over the training data used to train the model.
 If a sequence is found in the training set as well as the generation database, it is likely to be an instance of training set memorization.

-\item \textbf{Privacy concerns.} Providing a retrieval detection service partially exposes the database of previously generated text by \emph{all} users.
-This raises concerns of membership inference attacks~\citep{shokri2017membership} on private user data which may appear in the generated text.
-To mitigate this, we suggest: (1) users should be encouraged not to provide any sensitive private data in their prompts to APIs, a practice already followed by ChatGPT\footnote{\url{https://chat.openai.com}} and Bard\footnote{\url{https://bard.google.com}}; (2) API providers only provide a binary output from this detector (AI-generated or not), rather than actual search results; and (3) API providers rate-limit queries from IP addresses.
+\item \textbf{Privacy concerns.} Providing a retrieval detection service partially exposes the database of previously generated text for \emph{all} users.
+This raises concerns of membership inference attacks~\citep{shokri2017membership} on private user data which may appear in the generated text (if present in user prompt).
+To mitigate this, we suggest: (1) the detection service should be provided only to trusted users under an agreement to not misuse the system, such as college teachers trying to detect cheating; (2) users should be encouraged not to enter any sensitive private data in their prompts to APIs, a practice already followed by ChatGPT\footnote{\url{https://chat.openai.com}}; (3) API providers only provide a binary output from this detector (AI-generated or not), rather than actual search results; (4) API providers rate-limit queries from IP addresses; and (5) differential privacy mechanisms or scrubbing private attributes to make it difficult / impossible to reconstruct the user prompt from just detector access.

 \item \textbf{Slight reduction in accuracy with large databases.} As we observed in \sectionref{sec:scale-defense-results}, the accuracy of detecting paraphrased text slightly degrades as the database of retrievals gets larger.
 However, we found this decrease to be quite small (only 1\% on PG19 scaling 1M generations to 15M), despite using fairly primitive retrievers like BM25.
 Moreover, unperturbed AI-generated text will always be detected with 100\% accuracy using our method, irrespective of corpus size.
+We discuss this topic more in \appendixref{sec:retrieval-scale} under ``Accuracy on larger databases''.

 \item \textbf{Tasks with constrained output space or short outputs}.
 Similar to all other detection algorithms, it may be hard or even impossible to distinguish AI-generated outputs for tasks with a constrained output space (like sentence-level translation, classification) or very short outputs (as shown in \sectionref{sec:detect-length-effect}).
 Thus, we believe the main utility of AI-generated text detection is for longer-form generated text, and hence we focus on tasks like long-form QA and open-ended text generation with relatively lengthy outputs.
 Note that to avoid detection, a sophisticated attacker may try to generate long-form text in smaller chunks using multiple API calls, where each newly-generated chunk is incrementally concatenated to the prompt.
 This is not a concern for our method if retrieval is done over the corpus of prompts concatenated with generations.